10 Tips for Managing Sensitive Teeth

 7. Rinse Your Mouth With Coconut Oil

-Because mouth injury and infection weaken your teeth, oral health is one of the best defenses against sensitivity.
+Because mouth injury and infection weaken your teeth, oral health is one of the best defenses against tooth sensitivity.
 One way to promote a cleaner and healthier mouth is through oil pulling.
 Oil pulling involves rinsing your mouth with a natural, food-grade oil — such as melted coconut oil — to help draw out harmful bacteria and toxins and prevent new bacterial growth.
 Oil pulling is also an effective way to moisturize your gums and promote saliva production, helping sanitize your mouth.

 - Pour or melt 1 tablespoon of coconut oil.